 Additionally, your experience with a particular type of account may be a greater factor for industry-specific models.
 For example, your history of payments on an auto loan may be more important to your auto-industry score than to a basic scoring model.

-What won’t affect your credit score?
+What doesn’t affect your credit score?

 - Religious or political affiliations.

-- Your marital status.
+- Marital status.